 Contacting the Forum

-The best way to raise an issue for the Forum to consider is through our contact form .
-Upon receipt, we will determine if this issue falls within the Forum's remit, based on the principles above.
-We will respond as soon as possible, signposting to other resources if available.
-Any issues which can't be resolved immediately will be put on the agenda for discussion at the next available Forum meeting.
+The best way to raise an issue for the Forum to consider is through our email address .
+If the issue falls within the Forum's remit, and respond as soon as possible, signposting to other resources and contacts.
+Any issues which can't be resolved immediately will be put on the agenda for discussion by the Forum.